dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 });
 ```

-*Note: this is an promisified asych function! results are only available in the `.then`.*
+*Note: this is an promisified asych function! results are only available in the `.then`.
+You can also use axios with async/await if you prefer.*

 Axios supports *GET*, *POST*, *PUT*, *DELETE*, and other *HTTP* verbs.